Accommodation in the workplace

 Return-to-work process

-As an injured worker, ask your care provider to provide your current abilities to assist with your return-to-work planning.
+As a worker, ask your care provider to provide your current abilities to assist with your return-to-work planning.
 Have your care provider give this to you in writing to provide to your employer.

 A Saskatchewan Workers’ Compensation Board (WCB) representative will work with you, your employer, and your care provider to put together a return-to-work plan for you based on your current abilities, skills and education.
 This plan may include changes to hours of work and/or job duties so you can keep working while you wait for treatment or surgery.
 As you recover, your hours and duties will gradually increase to help you return to your normal work activity.